peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

-* If the "charset" parameter is present and non-empty, returns the result of the Encodings.ResolveAliasForEmail method for that parameter, except that result's basic upper-case letters A to Z (U+0041 to U+005A) are converted to lower case.
+* If the "charset" parameter is present and non-empty, returns the result of the Encodings.ResolveAliasForEmail method for that parameter, except that the result's basic upper-case letters A to Z (U+0041 to U+005A) are converted to lower case.
 If the "charset" parameter is absent or empty, returns the default value, if any, for that parameter given the media type (e.g., "us-ascii" if the media